-#5: Create New Trends
+#6: Create New Trends

 Styled shoots are a great opportunity to share what you want to see in the wedding industry.
 If you’re tired of seeing the same old decor, then style something totally new–this is a great way to start and spread trends!
-Since wedding blogs don’t get their hands on a real wedding until months after the wedding happened, it can be difficult to be the first to show what’s trending, but styled shoots basically speed up that process.
+Since wedding blogs don’t get their hands on a real wedding until months after the wedding happened, it can be difficult to be the first to show what’s trending, but styled shoots can speed up that process.

-#6: Consider SEO
+#7: Consider SEO

 Remember, if you are the only photographer who has photographed at a specific location, it’s going to be super easy for you to rank for it on Google.
-Instead of shooting where everyone else has been, get in on the ground floor of the next big thing!
+Instead of shooting where everyone else has been, get in on the ground floor of the next big thing.

-#7: Be Realistic
+#8: Be Realistic

 Putting together a styled shoot is more than photographing a beautiful couple in wedding attire.
 Styled shoots perform best when they seem like a real wedding.
-The best way to achieve this is by creating 3-5 vignettes for the shoot where couples can pull inspiration from.
+The best way to achieve this is by creating 3-5 vignettes for the shoot which couples can pull inspiration from.

-#8: Use a Real Couple
+#9: Use a Real Couple

-While we’re on the topic of making a styled shoot as realistic as possible, it would be beneficial to use a real couple for your shoot.
+While we’re on the topic of making a styled shoot as realistic as possible, it’s extremely beneficial to use a real couple for your shoot.
 Photographing a couple can be easier than using two models who haven’t met before.
 Couples have the advantage of already being comfortable with one another and naturally having better chemistry than two strangers.

-#9: Have Fun
+#10: Have Fun